 I’m not receiving deliveries of mail or packages.
 Who do I contact?

 Contact your local post office or mail carrier directly.
 Our office routinely shares address information with the postal service.
 If there is a discrepancy with your local post office, you may contact us for an address verification letter.

 I don’t like my house number, can I change it?

 We cannot change house numbers based on individual preference.

-The Loudoun County Codified Ordinances (Chapter 1026.06) requires that addresses be determined from the Address Grid Map of Loudoun County.
+Chapter 1026.06 of the Loudoun County Codified Ordinances requires that addresses be determined from the Address Grid Map of Loudoun County.
 The number is based on the point where the driveway intersects the road.